MoranAsif/clj-kafka-consumer/README.md

 CLJ Kafka Consumer
 ---

-Clojure Kafka consumers that consumes a message from Kafka topic and send it via http request to another API
+Clojure Kafka consumer that consumes a message from Kafka topic and send it via http POST request to another API